silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 #### Version specific _can_ methods

-Versioned DataObjects get additional permission check methods to verify what oepration a Member is allowed to perform:
+Versioned DataObjects get additional permission check methods to verify what operation a Member is allowed to perform:
 * `canPublish()`
 * `canUnpublish()`
 * `canArchive()`